andrewelkins/Laravel-4-Bootstrap-Empowered/readme.md

 ## License

-Confide is free software distributed under the terms of the MIT license
+This is free software distributed under the terms of the MIT license

 ## Aditional information